steffano-da-cruz/lisbon-chair-shop/README.md

 ![Product Preview](/assets/github/lisbon-chair-shop-readme.png)

 ## 💻 About the project
 A simple web page where you can buy chairs.
+Dont't forget to give it a try on mobile because this webpage is responsive!

 ## 🛠 Technologies used
 - HTML5